mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 ```

 After re-enabling `staticComponents: true`, the last thing we need to do is
-enable route splitting in our app.
+enable route-splitting in our app.
 This can be done by modifying the `router.js`
 file to use `@embroider/router`...

 ```javascript